---->

 body-body motion and might also include some movement anticipation

-as considered near the bottom of our main section on Einstein.
+with apparent faster-than-light response as considered near the bottom of our main section on Einstein.

 Of course if that holds between two elementary particles, a large